 Forcehimes was honored to be among 217 candidates interviewed by The Rhodes Trust from more than 800 students endorsed for the coveted scholarships by their respective U.S. colleges and universities.
 Previous to Forcehimes only five other Pepperdine students had competed for Rhodes Scholarships in the school’s history.

 The guidelines for selection by The Rhodes Trust include high academic achievement, integrity of character, a spirit of unselfishness, respect for others, potential for leadership, and physical vigor.

 “Andrew exemplifies the highest ideals of academic scholarship – inquisitiveness, intellect, passion, integrity, enthusiasm, and energy,” said Andrew K. Benton, president of Pepperdine University.
-“We are tremendously proud and delighted for Andrew, his wife Stella, and his family.
+“We are tremendously proud and delighted for Andrew and his family.
 The entire University community honors his extraordinary achievement.”

 Forcehimes was born to Tom Himes and Julia Force in Scottsdale, Arizona.
 He entered Pepperdine in the fall 2006 and is due to graduate in May 2010.
 One of Forcechime’s closest partnerships with Pepperdine faculty has been with Professor Michael Gose, who instructed Andrew in Great Books.
 Gose thought Forcehimes was “Rhodes material” shortly after getting to know him, and invited him to be a teaching assistant.